 He attained the Doctor of Ministry degree in Ministry Development from Virginia Theological Seminary in 2013, as well as Master’s degrees in Divinity and Sacred Theology (Liturgy) from General Theological Seminary in 2000 and 2001, respectively.
 His wife, Karla, is a Doctor of Mechanical Engineering and they have two children who attend San Francisco State University.

 Fr.
 Mauricio’s hobbies include cooking, collecting wines, and driving different kinds of vehicles.
-His favorite book is Dan Brown’s Angels & Demons, and he believes he’s seen his favorite movie, The Matrix, 150 times
+His favorite book is Dan Brown’s Angels & Demons, and he believes he’s seen his favorite movie, The Matrix, 150 times.

 The Holy Eucharist

+HymnSing

 Greetings

 At the entrance of the altar party, please stand as you are able.

-Prelude and Processional African Percussion Voluntary
+African Percussion Voluntary and Processional

 Opening Hymn “We’ve Come This Far by Faith” Albert A. Goodson All sing.